A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Proof of Theorem

 \section{Proof of Theorem \ref{geneThm}}

-In this section, we show how to modify the proof of Theorem \ref{mainThm} to extend the result from the Euclidean ball to all smooth convex bodies $K$ with positive curvature.
-The proof that is given holds for the uniform distribution on the boundary; the extension to arbitrary densities follows from arguments similar to those in the proof of Remark \ref{densityball}.
+In this section, we show how to modify the proof of Corollary \ref{mainThm} to extend the result from the Euclidean ball to all smooth convex bodies $K$ with positive curvature.
+The proof that is given holds for the uniform distribution on the boundary; the extension to arbitrary densities follows from arguments similar to those in the proof of Corollary \ref{mainThm}.

 First, recall that the random polytope $ P_{n,N} $ is defined by

 where $ \sigma_{\partial K} $ denotes the uniform probability measure on the boundary of $ K $.
 We use a ``polar'' coordinates formula for a convex body with the origin in its interior (see, e.g., \cite{nazarov2003maximal}) to express the volume of the set difference $P_{n,N}\setminus K$ as